-24. Man hours
+24. Manhours

-- (1) An approved maintenance organisation shall have a production man-hours plan showing that it has sufficient man-hours for the intended work. - (2) The man-hours plan shall relate to the aircraft hangar visit plan where an approved maintenance organisation is certified for base maintenance. - (3) Man-hours plans shall be regularly updated. - (4) Work performed on any aircraft registered outside Uganda shall be taken into account where the work impacts upon the production man-hours plan. - (5) Quality monitoring compliance function relating to manhours shall be such as may be sufficient to meet the requirement of rest and duty limitations for persons performing maintenance functions.
+- (1) An approved maintenance organisation shall have a production manhours plan, acceptable to the authority. - (2) The manhours plan shall show that the approved maintenance organisation has sufficient staff to plan, perform, supervise, inspect and monitor the quality of the work of the organisation, as approved by the authority. - (3) The manhours plan shall relate to the aircraft hangar visit where an approved maintenance organisation is certified for base maintenance - (4) The approved maintenance organisation shall regularly update the manhours plan. - (5) The approved maintenance organisation shall take into account the work performed on any aircraft registered outside Uganda where the work impacts upon the production of the manhours plan. - (6) The approved maintenance organisation shall ensure that the quality monitoring compliance function relating to man hours is sufficient to meet the requirement of rest and duty limitations, for persons performing maintenance functions. - (7) The approved maintenance organisation shall have a procedure for re-assessing the work intended to be carried out when the actual staff availability is less than the planned staffing level for any particular work shift or period.